GOVERNANCE

 Amendments

-These Bylaws may be altered, amended or repealed by the affirmative vote of a majority of all Active Members with voting rights at any Annual or Special Meeting, provided notice is given.
+These Bylaws may be altered, amended or repealed, or new bylaws may be adopted by the affirmative vote of a majority of all Active Members with voting rights at any Annual or Special Meeting of Active Members provided that notice of such proposed alteration, amendment, repeal or adoption is contained in the notice of such meeting.

 Article XIII